-Dental implant therapy is today’s treatment of choice.
-Your decision to replace missing teeth with dental implants is an excellent investment in your oral health and appearance.
+Dental implant is today’s treatment of choice for missing teeth.
+Your decision to replace missing teeth with dental implants is an excellent investment for your oral health and appearance.
 They can improve your health-related quality of life and give you the confidence to achieve a more natural smile.

 Dental implants are an excellent long-term solution to replacing tooth loss.
 They can be used to replace both single and multiple teeth and can also be used to anchor dentures and improve their stability.

 We assess each person’s general health and suitability for implants and recommend which implant is best suited for your needs.

 A dental implant is a small post-like part which is inserted in the jaw bone in place of the missing tooth root.
 Implants are made of medical-grade pure titanium (the most commonly used) or ceramic zirconia.
 With Ceramic Implants, you have a tooth coloured and metal-free alternative which acts and looks like a natural and healthy tooth.
 These materials are used as they are so compatible and bond biologically and strongly to the living bone tissue.

 These techniques may range from replacing one missing tooth to replacing every tooth in the upper and lower jaws.
 Without interfering with your speech ability, eating and general comfort, dental implants will offer you the security to achieve that perfect smile.

 What are dental implants?Dental implants are sophisticated screws or posts that are placed in the jaw bone and rest under the gum for 3 – 6 months.
 During this time they actually fuse to the jawbone and become osseo (bone) integrated; they form a biologic union with bone After the appropriate healing time, we uncover the implants and use them to replace one or more missing teeth by making a crown (or bridge or overdenture) for you.